MaWiMa/CCS/readme.txt

 ruby -run -e httpd . -p 8000
 ----

+If your terminal shows something like this + image:/CCS/images/terminal-webrick.png[image from terminal output of ruby -run -e httpd . -p 8000] +

 open your browser and look for your website at *http://localhost:8000/CCS*

 === Transcript and Translation, why?